H. L. Hunt: Personal life

 in November 1925 by using the name Franklin Hunt.
 Frania claimed to have discovered the bigamous nature of her marriage in 1934, and in a legal settlement in 1941, Hunt created trust funds for each of their four children, and she signed a document stipulating that no legal marriage between them had ever existed.
 About the same time, she briefly married then divorced Hunt's employee, John Lee, taking the last name Lee for herself and her four children.
-Lyda's four children by Hunt were: Howard (born 1926), Haroldina (1928), Helen (1930), and Hugh ("Hue", 1934).
+Frania's four children by Hunt were: Howard (born 1926), Haroldina (1928), Helen (1930), and Hugh ("Hue", 1934).
 Frania Tye Lee died in 2002.

 Hunt supported and had children by Ruth Ray of Shreveport to the northwest of Alexandria, Louisiana, whom he had met when she was a secretary in his Shreveport office.
 They married in 1957 after the death of Hunt's wife Lyda.
 His four children by Ray were Ray Lee (born 1943), June (1944), Helen (1949), and Swanee (1950).
 His youngest son, Ray Lee, inherited the business and was a major supporter of President George W. Bush.

-H. L.'s 15 children in birth order are:
+Hunt's 15 children in birth order are: